 Montenegrin North, rich with outdoor spas and healing herbs, is a small island of Europe which will serve as a refuge into a healthy and natural life and give you your strength back with the freshness which nature brings, and a warmness its people emit, here like nowhere else in the world.
-Here the guest is king, and a visit to any household will be a holiday in which you will be able you try the meals that can be found on the table solely in this part of the world and a culinary experience prepared by our Montenegrin host from the village like no other can prepare.
+Here the guest is the king, and a visit to any household will be very special.
+You will be able you try meals that can be found solely in this part of the world and a culinary experience prepared by our Montenegrin host from the village like no other can prepare.

-Your journey of Montenegro you should finish with the rafting down the canyon of Tara, 78 km long, through the cliffs over 1.000m high.
+Your journey of Montenegro you should finish with rafting down the canyon of Tara, 78 km long, through the cliffs over 1.000m high.
 The experience of rafting through the 2nd highest canyon in the world (following the canyon of Colorado) can be done in some of the traditional wooden or modern rubber rafts.
-Bellow a 150m high bridge, with the unrepeated landscape of small waterfalls, the voyage down the river Tara is an unforgettable European experience that on its own makes the visit to Montenegro worth while.
+Bellow a 172m high bridge, with the breath-taking landscape of small waterfalls, the voyage down the river Tara is an unforgettable European experience that, even on its own makes the visit to Montenegro worth while.
 As a Dutch writer Dolard said: “A land behind the God’d back”.
 This part of Montenegro simply is breathtaking!